His Majesty's Naval Service: In support of the Naval Service

-Marine Services
+Marine Services, U.K.

 Marine Services enables Royal Navy and Royal Fleet Auxiliary Ships, including the United Kingdom's Strategic Nuclear Deterrent, to either move in or out of port for operational deployment and training exercises around the world.
 The service operates a large assortment of vessels including tugs and pilot boats as well as transporting stores, liquid and munitions and providing passenger transfer services to and from ships for officers and crew.
 Serco Denholm took over Marine Services to the Naval Service from the now disbanded Royal Maritime Auxiliary Service in 2008.
 In late 2009 Serco bought out Denholm's share, with the service now being known as Serco Marine Services.
+In 2025, Serco won a renewal of the contract to continue services for the Naval Service until 2035.

+Marine Services, Gibraltar

+Marine services at the Port of Gibraltar, including naval vessels using the port, are provided by Boluda Towage Europe.
+Boluda acquired Resolve Marine Group in 2024, which had been equipped with one ASD ocean-going and harbour tug (Resolve Hercules), four harbour tugs (Rooke, Wellington, Egerton and Eliott), two barges (Isaac 1874 and RMG 280) as well as the anchor-handling tug Resolve Blizzard, which provided regional firefighting, oil pollution and emergency response services.
+Several of these assets were acquired by Boluda which, in June 2024, also strengthened its own presence at Gibraltar by adding the tugboat “VB Responder” to its fleet.

+Marine Services, Falkland Islands

+As of 2021, marine services at the British military and naval port in the Falkland Islands, Mare Harbour, were provided by the contracted Netherlands Marine Services company Van Wijngaarden.
+The company operated two tugs (Giesenstroom and Dintelstroom) as well as a multi-purpose barge (MP2003) at the port.

 Lists of vessels

 See the articles below for lists of vessels operated by or in support of His Majesty's Naval Service: